CitizensFoundation/policy-synth/agents/docs/src/problems/ranking/rankSubProblems.md

 # RankSubProblemsProcessor

-This class extends `BasePairwiseRankingsProcessor` to implement the functionality for ranking sub-problems based on their relevance to a main problem statement.
+This class extends `BasePairwiseRankingsProcessor` to specifically handle the ranking of sub-problems related to a main problem statement using pairwise comparison.

 ## Properties